jindrichmynarz/dissertation/parts/loading.md

 ## Loading

+The final part of ETL is loading.
-The aim of loading is to expose data in a way matchmaking methods can operate on efficiently.
+In our case, the aim of loading is to expose data in a way our matchmaking methods can operate on efficiently.
 Our two approaches to matchmaking warrant two approaches to loading.